dcos/dcos-docs/1.8/usage/containerizers.md

         "instances": 1
     }

-For the moment, you can only use these new features of the Mesos containerizer via a JSON app definition, not through the DC/OS web interface.
+For the moment, you can only use these features of the Mesos containerizer via a JSON app definition, not through the DC/OS web interface.

 # Docker Containerizer